trstringer/manual-approval/README.md

 Create a GitHub App with **read-only access to organization members**.
 Once the app is created, add a repo secret with the app ID.
 In the GitHub App settings, generate a private key and add that as a secret in the repo as well.
 You can get the app token by using the [`tibdex/github-app-token`](https://github.com/tibdex/github-app-token) GitHub Action:

+*Note: The GitHub App tokens expire after 1 hour which implies duration for the approval cannot exceed 60 minutes or the job will fail due to bad credentials.
+See [docs](https://docs.github.com/en/rest/apps/apps#create-an-installation-access-token-for-an-app).*

 ```yaml
 jobs:
   myjob: